formlio/forml/docs/index.rst

 ForML Documentation
 ===================

-ForML is a framework for researching, implementing and operating data science projects.
+ForML is a high-level framework for researching, implementing and operating data science projects.

 Use ForML to formally describe a data science problem as a composition of high-level operators.
 ForML expands your project into a task dependency graph specific to a given life-cycle phase and executes it using any of its supported